ML Data Collection Guide

 - 7 + 128 = 135 bytes

 The gain_locked flag indicates whether AGC gain lock was applied during data collection.
-If not set (0), CV normalization should be applied during feature extraction.
+MVS uses this flag to enable CV normalization when gain is not locked.
+ML ignores this flag and always uses raw std.

 Note: ESPectre uses HT20 mode (64 subcarriers) for consistent performance across all ESP32 variants.
 Chip type and gain lock status are automatically detected and included in each packet.